-As an analyst, one of the first things I research about a company are the financials.
+As a former market analyst, one of the first things I research about a company are the financials.
 You can argue that investors care about risk mitigation, quality of leadership, growth, and even environmental conservation efforts, but the bottom line trumps all.
 If a company can’t stay in the black, they won’t be around very long.
 Financial sustainability is not only critical for survival, it is critical to the overall health of a company.

 In terms of individuals, financial sustainability is equally critical to well-being.
 There are countless blogs addressing mental wellness, proper diet, exercise, sleep habits and zero waste.
 A lot of the zero waste blogs address consumerism, but many times, the supporting argument is a strong distaste for big businesses that extort innocent consumers through aggressive marketing and empty promises of fulfillment.
 While there’s nothing wrong with this view, what if we looked at sustainability from a personally accountable consumer well-being standpoint?
 What if we looked at spending money the same way we looked at spending calories?
 What if we measured the stress of debt the way we measured pounds on a scale?
 What if we were as mindful about spending as we were about a meditation practice to improve mental wellness?

 First, it’s important to understand our own view of money.
 Money, by itself, is not a bad thing.
 It’s the love of money that causes problems.
 This is no different than a skewed view of being skinny.
 People obsessed with being thin and not having a healthy relationship with food can develop anorexia or bulimia.
 But food, by itself, is not a bad thing.

 In terms of wellness impact, a bad relationship with money that can cause problems such as excessive debt, relationship issues, and addictive behaviors.
 Spending beyond our means is not sustainable.
 Borrowing from friends and family is not sustainable.
 Becoming a workaholic to buy the next biggest and best thing is not sustainable.